Officially out now: The TypeDB 3.0 Roadmap >>

 TypeDB Fundamentals

-Why We Need a Polymorphic Database
+Why We Need a New High-level Database Programming Model

 A wide variety of database paradigms have been conceived since the onset of the digital age, ranging from the navigational databases of the 1960s to the multi-model databases of today.
 Each of those paradigms has built on previous ones to account for the continually increasing scope and complexity of modern data, but many challenges in data engineering seem to evade any solution.
 Why is object-relational mismatch still a problem after 50 years?
 Why do we need ORMs to manage data integrity for us?
 Why do queries need to be updated when the data model is extended, even if the question being asked remains the same?